 - Marketing yourself as a freelancer

-As a former freelancer myself, I know for a fact that getting a mortgage as a freelancer can be tough, because you are a risky investment for a mortgage company.
+As a former freelancer myself, I know for a fact that getting a mortgage as a freelancer can be tough because you are a risky investment for a mortgage company.
 Could there be an opportunity to meet a need here?
 Most likely, but simply gathering this list has been a valuable exercise to get us started on our hunt for solving a pain point.

-Quora is a question and answer site based on social voting to allow the best questions and answers rise to the top.
+Quora is a question and answer site based on social voting to allow the best questions and answers to rise to the top.
 You can search Quora to find popular questions within certain disciplines.

 For example, a brief search in Quora for Freelancing brought me to the following frustration: